Nature Hikes

 Map of Nature Hike A toward Bowdoin College forest and Nature Hike B along Mare Brook near the junior high, both starting and ending at Harriet Beecher Stowe Elementary School

-When and where
+When and where in 2026

 Hike A: Bowdoin Pines